 If your WordPress site is using an outdated version of PHP, then it could trigger the HTTP image upload error.
 This is because newer PHP versions have performance improvements and generally use less memory.

-Luckily, it’s easy to check and update your site’s PHP version.
+Luckily, it’s easy to check your PHP version and update it.
 For more details, please see our beginner’s guide on how to update your PHP version in WordPress.

 WordPress relies on specific file and folder permissions to function properly.
 Incorrect permissions can prevent WordPress from accessing or modifying files, leading to upload errors.